-ACREEH was created in 2007 to bring together the diverse range of scholars in the Departments of History and History of Art with research interests in the history and culture of Russia, Northeastern and East Central Europe.
+ACREEH was created in 2007 to bring together the diverse range of scholars in the Departments of History and Art History with research interests in the history and culture of Russia, North Eastern and East Central Europe.
 It builds on the long tradition of interest at Aberdeen in Eastern Europe and Russia, and especially the activities of the University’s Centre for Russian, East and Central European Studies (created in 1989–90).

 ACREEH hosts a variety of individual and collaborative research projects, organises occasional conferences and workshops, and organises research seminars with visiting speakers that are open to undergraduate students as well as researchers and postgraduate students.